You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 You do not own the platform’s underlying technology.
 You are paying to use it.
 That tradeoff is part of why you can ship fast.

-- Pick established tools with strong communities.
+- Pick established tools with active communities.

 - Back up your data regularly.